 Balance Sheet TemplateWe have a free Excel Template for you to download.
 It is not suitable for submitting to Companies House but will enable a small business to produce a report for their year-end.
-If you are a limited company, you will need to get your accountant to format a balance sheet as part of your accounts to submit to Companies House.
+If you are a limited company, you will need your accountant to format the report as part of your accounts to submit to Companies House.

 |Total Fixed Assets||900|

 |Total Current Assets||1650|

 |Total Fixed Assets||1300|